-Plugs that are great at blocking out road noise, can be extremely annoying when stopped, paying for fuel or before actually getting on the bike.
-Sometimes they caused me earache and often once taken out at a stopping point, they didn’t get put back in, exposing me to dangerous noise levels.
+Plugs that are great at blocking out road noise, can be extremely annoying when stopped.
+Some types caused earache and often once taken out, they didn’t get put back, exposing me to dangerous noise levels.

 The documentation says there is an attenuation level of 29.6dB at higher frequencies, which is comparable to the heavy duty foam disposable plugs.
-Time to actually test them.
+Time to test them.

 Inserting the plug is easy, pulling the earlobe up slightly and pushing the plug in with a slight twist.
-A little prod and wiggle, once they were in to get optimal comfort, worked for me.
+A little prod and wiggle, once in, get optimal comfort.
 The soft silicone material easily flexes and contours to the shape of the ear and provides a good seal.

 When out on the road the difference is alarming, not just exhaust noise but also wind noise on the helmet.
-That buffetty constant wind noise drone, has the volume lowered to a comfortable level, the exhaust bass note that reverberates through my head is lowered to a bearable level, but the best part is crackles and pops from the exhaust are still audible.
+That buffetty constant wind noise drone, has the volume lowered to a comfortable level, the exhaust bass note that reverberates through my head is reduced to a bearable level, but the best part is crackles and pops from the exhaust are still audible.

 Pricewise the RRP is £19.99, so roughly 130 pairs of disposables.
-The quality of the Auritech Plugs are high and provided the plugs are kept clean and washed regularly I can see them lasting a long time. £19.99 is a cheap price to pay in my opinion.
-I’m definitely a convert to wearing plugs now!
+The quality of the Auritech Plugs are high and provided the plugs are kept clean and washed regularly.
+I can see them lasting a long time. £19.99 is a cheap price to pay in my opinion.
+I’m a convert to wearing plugs now!